antimof/UxPlay/README.txt

-**-ao x.y** adds an audio offset time in (decimal) seconds to Audio-only (ALAC) streams to allow synchronization of sound playing on the UxPlay server with video on the client.
+**-ao x.y** adds an audio offset time in (decimal) seconds to Audio-only (ALAC) streams to allow synchronization of sound playing on the UxPlay server with video on the client which delays playing the audio by *x.y* seconds (a decimal number).
 In the AirPlay Legacy mode used by UxPlay, the client cannot obtain audio latency information from the server, and appears to assume a latency of about 5 seconds.
-This can be corrected with offset values such as `-ao 5` or `-ao 4.9`.
-The -ao option accepts values of the offset between 0 and 10 seconds, as a decimal number which it converts to a whole number of milliseconds.
+This can be compensated for with offset values such as `-ao 5` (but the effect of a pause in play etc., on the client will also be delayed).
+The -ao option accepts values in the range \[0,10\], which it converts to a whole number of milliseconds (-ao 1.2345 gives 1234 msec audio delay).

 **-ca *filename*** provides a file (where *filename* can include a full path) used for output of "cover art" (from Apple Music, *etc.*,) in